logux/vuex/README.md

 This repository contains [Vuex] compatible API on top of the [Logux Client].

 The current version is for Vue 3 and Vuex 4.
-It doesn’t work with Vue 2.
-But if you still need for Vue 2 support, use [0.8 version from a separate branch](https://github.com/logux/vuex/tree/0.8).
+For Vue 2 support, we have [0.8 version from a separate branch](https://github.com/logux/vuex/tree/0.8).

 [Vuex]: https://vuex.vuejs.org
 [Logux Client]: https://github.com/logux/client